ezraabah/OMEA-Technical-Challenge/README.md

 •A logistic regression was used to create a model for prediction of clicks this is for comprehensibility, predictive power and low computational requirement.

 ![App Screenshot](https://miro.medium.com/max/720/1*CYAn9ACXrWX3IneHSoMVOQ.gif)

+• Optimum cross validation of 3 was used to reduce overfitting

 • The model mathematically relates the number of impressions gotten from all websites to the outcome, 0/1 (Non Click or Click)